conersteen19/saturn/cpp_notes.md

 ```cpp
 X = &y
 ```
-(*) and (&) work inversely
+(\*) and (&) work inversely

-You can use a double asterisk (**) to have a pointer point to a pointer
+You can use a double asterisk (\*\*) to have a pointer point to a pointer

 Common pointer error: Not giving the pointer something to point to/not initializing the variable

 ## 1/24/20
 Some items work using static memory- the computer knows how much memory will be used so it can allocate and deallocate for you.
 If we don’t know the amount of memory needed, we need dynamically allocated memory to have more space on the fly.
-To do this, we use the “new” keyword.
+To do this, we use the ```new``` keyword.
 Ex.
-Declaring an array
+Declaring an array:
 ```cpp
 Int * ages = new int[n];
 ```